Fast differentiation of hyperbolic chaos: Derivative-like u -vectors

+which satisfies the assumption in the lemma.
+Then this lemma is just the fact that

-\begin{remark*} \nax{ (1) If $p_k=\nabla_Y e_k$ for some vector $Y$, then this lemma is just applying $\nabla_Y$ on $e'=\det(a_i^j) e$.} (2) We use this lemma for proving lemma~\ref{l:titan}, where $p$ is a summation of derivatives.
+(2) We use this lemma to prove \cref{l:titan}, where $p$ is a summation of derivatives.
 For this particular case, we may as well first prove the lemma for each summand, then apply linearity to obtain the lemma for the summation.
 However, here we give a more general and algebraic proof, which does not rely on the fact that p is a derivative or a summation of derivatives. \end{remark*}

-\begin{proof} We can reorder $ e'_i $ so that for all $i$, $S_i:=\{ e'_1,\cdots, e'_i, e_{i+1},\cdots,e_u\}$ is an independent set of vectors .
+\begin{proof} We can reorder $ e'_i $ so that for all $i$, $S_i:=\{ e'_1,\cdots, e'_i, e_{i+1},\cdots,e_u\}$ is an independent set of vectors.
 Changing basis from $S_0$ to $S_u$ can be achieved by sequentially changing from $S_i$ to $S_{i+1}$, where only one vector is changed in each step.
 Hence, by induction, it suffices to show that the lemma is true for any one step, for example, the first step.
 Hence, it suffices to prove for the case where $ e'_1 = a^i e_i$, and $ e'_j = e_j$ for all $j\ge 2$.
 Now $p'_1=a^ip_i$, $p'_j = p_j$ for all $j\ge 2$. the left hand side is

 In the last summation, notice that an exterior product vanishes if $e_i$ appears twice.
 Hence,